Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 I did use here my janky prototyping board but it would be easier for you to [directly order the custom PCB](/PCB).

+Final words: soldering/desoldering these sensors with acrylic window is a bit stressful.
+I recommend covering the window with heat resistant tape and working fast with a fine tip soldering iron.
+Do one side, let cool down, then do the other side.
+In case of failure, let the sensor cool down before coming back to it.
+No need for low temperature solder, just be precise and fast.

 ## Acknowledgments

 - [Andreas Hahn](https://github.com/HerrZatacke) for the [M64283FP/82FP-compatible PCB](https://github.com/HerrZatacke/M64283FP-Camera-PCB).